-Prior to joining the firm, Ms. Summers worked in the Atlanta, Georgia office of an international law firm in its corporate practice.
-Her private practice experience includes a wide range of general corporate matters, including corporate governance, mergers and acquisitions, and corporate finance.
+Prior to joining the firm, Brittany worked in the Atlanta, Georgia office of an international law firm in its corporate practice.
+Her private practice experience includes a wide range of general corporate matters, including mergers and acquisitions, corporate governance, and corporate finance.

-Previously, Ms. Summers worked as Associate General Counsel for InComm in Atlanta, Georgia where she provided counseling for domestic financial services products and operations, including regarding the Bank Secrecy Act, FinCEN’s Prepaid Access Rule, the Durbin Amendment, the CARD Act, the Gramm-Leach-Bliley Act, CFPB Remittance Rule, CAN-SPAM, UDAAP issues, card network rules, corporate governance, anti-money laudering and fraud prevention, and state laws and regulations regarding money transmission, gift cards, escheatment, privacy and data protection.
-Ms. Summers has extensive international financial services experience.
+Previously, Brittany worked as Associate General Counsel for InComm in Atlanta, Georgia where she provided counseling for domestic financial services products and operations, including regarding the Bank Secrecy Act, FinCEN’s Prepaid Access Rule, the Durbin Amendment, the CARD Act, the Gramm-Leach-Bliley Act, CFPB Remittance Rule, CAN-SPAM, UDAAP issues, card network rules, corporate governance, anti-money laudering and fraud prevention, and state laws and regulations regarding money transmission, gift cards, escheatment, privacy and data protection.
+She has extensive international financial services experience.

-During law school, Ms. Summers served as Executive Articles Editor and a member of the Editorial Board of the Georgia Law Review.
+During law school, Brittany served as Executive Articles Editor and a member of the Editorial Board of the Georgia Law Review.

-University of Georgia, B.B.A., Business Management (2005) magna cum laude, with high honors
+University of Georgia B.B.A.
+(2005) Business Management, magna cum laude, with high honors

 While we are pleased to have you contact us by telephone, surface mail, electronic mail, or by facsimile transmission, contacting Kilpatrick Townsend & Stockton LLP or any of its attorneys does not create an attorney-client relationship.
 The formation of an attorney-client relationship requires consideration of multiple factors, including possible conflicts of interest.
 An attorney-client relationship is formed only when both you and the Firm have agreed to proceed with a defined engagement.